 If you are ready to really dive deep into your competitor’s suppliers, ImportGenius’ paid plans allow you to see the complete records of all your competitors–all their trading partners and all their shipments.
 Just enter your competitor’s name as the consignee in our search engine to bring up all shipments.

 We can see the trade relationships between companies via ImportGenius’ visual mapping tool.
 This will help you see all of your competitors’ suppliers as well as what suppliers are common among your competitors.

 Once you have found your competitor’s suppliers, ImportGenius makes it easy to export all of your search results to an Excel file for you to keep track of or to give to your colleagues in sales or sourcing.

 Now that you have a list of your competitor’s suppliers and their shipments, there are a few things you can do:

 A supplier’s country of origin can bring you a lot of insight into your competitor’s operations.
 If your competitor claims that all their products are “Made in the USA,” looking at their shipments can verify that.
 If you suspect your competitor of using cheap labor in developing countries, a look into their shipment history can unravel that theory.

 Estimate their production capacity

-Does your competitor use proven suppliers with established track records with proper factories or are their suppliers just small fly by night operations?
+Does your competitor use proven suppliers with established track records with proper factories?
+Or are their suppliers just small fly-by-night operations?
 One way you can try to understand this is by looking at the volume of the shipment history of each supplier.
-Large established suppliers will tend to have regular shipping schedules with large quantities of goods per shipment.
+Large, established suppliers will tend to have regular shipping schedules with large quantities of goods per shipment.
 If they have regular high volume, high value shipments with their consignees, that is a good sign that they are an established entity with a proven track record among their distributors.
-On the other hand, if the supplier only ships in small quantities to consignees you don't recognize, then it's a good sign that those suppliers may not have a good track record of shipping quality products.
+On the other hand, if the supplier only ships in small quantities to consignees you don't recognize, then that’s a good sign those suppliers may not have a solid track record of shipping quality products.